Robert-van-Engelen/Forth500/manual.md

     30 string: name ↲

-A string returns the string address of its first character and the length of the string.
-This makes it simpler to use our strings as the usual constant string arguments to standard Forth words, such as `TYPE`:
+The string `name` returns the string address of its first character and the length of the string.
+This makes it simpler to use our strings as the usual constant string arguments passed to standard Forth words, such as `TYPE`:

     name TYPE ↲
     OK[0]